June 16, 2019

 Here are some of the small wasps visible this past week.
 First, one of the Potter Wasps, Ancistrocerus adiabatus, with its happy face design showing this is a female.
 Eumenes fraternus, the Brotherly Potter Wasp, follows.
 Then the Northern (Dark) Paper Wasp, Polistes fuscatus.

 Here are some of the Ichneumonid Wasps.
 They have the ovipositor leading out from the abdomen.
 One of the prettiest Ichneumonid Wasps, Lymeon orbus.
 Another with a red abdomen.
-And let me close out the wasp section with one of the most amazing Ichneumonids that come every year to visit the Goutweed.
-Who would have believed it?
+And let me close out the wasp section with one of the most amazing Ichneumonids that come every year to visit the Goutweed - a Gasteruption!
+That is also the name of its genus.
+Maybe the first person to name it thought it looked as if its abdomen were erupting.
+Who would have believed such an ovipositor could exist?

 As we wind down, let's look at some of the flowering plants we haven't seen much of yet.
 First, a couple of Spiderwort blossoms.
 Then, the first blooming Water Lily.
 And a cluster of Hawkweed.